marionleborgne/cloudbrain/README.md

 - **Analyze sensor data** to find spatial and temporal patterns.
 - **Visualize sensor data** and patterns in real-time.

-# Getting started with Cloudbrain
+# Getting started with cloudbrain

 ## Option 1: Quick-start!
-This makes use of the demo version of Cloudbrain running at `http://cloudbrain.rocks`.
+This makes use of the demo version of cloudbrain running at `http://cloudbrain.rocks`.
-* Publishers send data to Cloudbrain.
+* Publishers send data to cloudbrain.
-* Subscribers receive data from Cloudbrain.
+* Subscribers receive data from cloudbrain.

 ### Install
 * `python setup.py install`

-### Publishers: send data to Cloudbrain
+### Publishers: send data to cloudbrain
 * Run `python cloudbrain/publishers/sensor_publisher.py`
 * Use the `--help` flag for the docs.

-### Subscribers: get data from Cloudbrain
+### Subscribers: get data from cloudbrain
 * Write data to a file: `python cloudbrain/subscribers/file_writer_subscriber.py`
 * Use the `--help` flag for the docs.

-## Option 2: Install Cloudbrain from scratch
+## Option 2: Install cloudbrain from scratch

-### Dependencies
+### Setup
 * `python setup.py install`

 #### RabbitMQ